backdrop-contrib/views_bootstrap/README.md

 - Table
 - Thumbnails

 There are a lot of configurations that do not work due to incompatibility.
-For example, making an accordion of one field does not work. (these require a click-able title and hidden body content).
-Making a table of one content teaser not work (tables consist of fields in rows).
+For example, making an accordion of one field does not work (these require a clickable title and hidden body content).
+Making a table of one content teaser does not work (tables consist of fields in rows).

 KNOWN ISSUES
 ---------------------

-Some functionality may not be working, please open an issue if you find anything that is broken or incomplete.
+Some functionality may not be working.
+Please open an issue if you find anything that is broken or incomplete.

 Knowledge of how to use different Views formats is required.
-You may have to write CSS or Javascript to make it look just like you want it to.
+You may have to write CSS or JavaScript to make it look just like you want it to.

-Javascript is required for some and accessibility is not guaranteed and Internet Explorer 8/9/older browser support is not supported for all components.
+JavaScript is required for some components, and accessibility is not guaranteed.
+Internet Explorer and older browsers are not supported.

 To become familiar with what this module provides: